Yuki Kawamura: Yokohama B-Corsairs (2020–2024)

 During the offseason, Kawamura moved to Yokohama to join the Yokohama B-Corsairs, still under special designation.
 Enrolling at Tokai University, he left school to go pro at the beginning of the 2022–23 season.
 He immediately made an impact, winning the B.League's MVP award.
 In addition, with the B-Corsairs, he won Rookie of the Year and made the Best Five team.

-Memphis Grizzlies/Hustle (2024–2025)
+Memphis Grizzlies / Hustle (2024–2025)

 On 6 September 2024, Kawamura signed with the Memphis Grizzlies of the National Basketball Association and on 19 October, his training camp deal was converted into a two-way contract.
 On 14 October 2024, Kawamura scored a career-high 10 points and passed for seven assists in a 120–116 win against the Indiana Pacers.

+Chicago Bulls / Windy City Bulls (2026)

 Kawamura joined the Chicago Bulls for the 2025 NBA Summer League.
-On 19 July 2025, he signed a two-way contract with the Bulls.
-He was released by the Bulls during training camp on 17 October, due to a lower right leg injury he sustained.
+On 19 July 2025, Kawamura signed a two-way contract with the Bulls.
+He was released by the Bulls during training camp on 17 October, due to a lower right leg injury he sustained, which was later revealed to be a blood clot.

+On January 6, 2026, the Bulls decided to re-sign Kawamura to a two-way contract following the healing of his lower leg injury.
+Kawamura made his regular season debut for the Bulls on January 31, tallying six points, three rebounds, two assists, and two steals in a 125–118 win against the Miami Heat.
+He concluded his season with a career-high 14 points against Dallas.
+For the season, he appeared in 18 games averaging 3.4 points, 2.6 assists and 1.8 rebounds in 11.6 minutes.

+Indiana Pacers (2026)

+On June 30, 2026, it was announced that Kawamura would be participating with the Indiana Pacers for the 2026 NBA Summer League.